JabRef/jabref/scripts/vms/README.md

 ## Available VMs

 - `ubuntu`: Ubuntu with JabRef snap and libreoffice-connection pre-installed.
 One has to install the [JabRef Browser Extension](https://addons.mozilla.org/en-US/firefox/addon/jabref/) manually.
+- `fedora`: Fedora 39 with KDE plasma and JDK.
+During the build, the JabRef sources will be fetched and an initial build will be triggered.
+Login and then type `startx`.
+Now KDE Plasma should start.
+Open Konsole.
+Then `cd jabref`.
+Then `./gradlew run`.

 ## Troubleshooting